smartXnetwork/smartX/README.md

 smartX is a peer-to-peer universal identity and monetary system for a self-sovereign society.

-smartX lets anyone seamlessly manage economic activities through smart contracts and markets (aka tokens) for just about anything i.e. URLs/digital goods.
+smartX allows us to seamlessly manage economic activities through smart contracts and markets (aka tokens) for just about anything i.e. URLs/digital goods.

 For instance, using smartX an automated 24/7 liquid market 💰 for a tweet can be created and its tokens can be traded by simply commenting "@smartXbot buy # tokens"